-Join Joel Bradley for an in-depth discussion in this video What exactly are UVW coordinates?, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video What exactly are UVW coordinates?, part of 3ds Max: UVW Mapping.

 - When it comes to learning complex new systems…in an application like 3ds Max,…one of the hardest, and yet most important…things to nail down, is a clean, simple,…and yet useful description of the concepts…and basic workings of the tools that we will be learning.…Which is why, in this exercise,…we want to spend a little bit of time…considering just what it is we are talking about…when we refer to UV, or UVW mapping coordinates.…